SkylineCommunications/SLC-S-OrchestrationHelperExample/README.md

 #### `GetParameters(IEngine engine)`

-Basically needs to return a list of parameters that the orchestration script needs, together with a link to the profile parameter.
+This method needs to return a list of parameters that the orchestration script needs, together with a link to the profile parameter.

 Each parameter has an ID that is unique within the script.
 That parameter is then used in `Orchestrate` to get the value that was provided.

-Remarks:
+Example remarks and potential improvements:

 - The script ID of each parameter isn't checked for its uniqueness.
 It might be worth adding such check to avoid confusion.
 - The script ID of each parameter is matched case sensitive.
 To ease up the implementation of an orchestration script, that behavior could be reviewed.
 - Ideally the profile parameters are referenced by their name.
-For a user it is easier to copy/paste these from UI and they'll be easy to understand.
+For a user, it is easier to copy/paste these from a UI and they'll be easy to understand.
 Profile parameter, definition and instance names are not required to be unique, even if the Cube UI suggests otherwise.
 It could be that duplicate names exist within the cluster, for instance if these types are imported from mixed function packages.
 The orchestration solution might set this as requirement of course.
 - In the example the `engine` parameter is passed to the method for completeness.
 That input parameter might as well be removed, since interaction with Automation or DataMiner is best to be avoided to keep the execution time of this method limited.
 - The dummy, or any other script parameter or memory file this script has defined, might not be available at the time this method gets executed.
 This method gets called most likely, when the `OnRequestScriptInfo` entry point is executed.
 The script arguments aren't required to be set in that case.